leveste/EternalBasher/EternalModInjector/readme.md

 to confirm the package was installed.

-If you are having issues with missing dlls, install the [Microsof Visual C++ 2015-2019 Redistributable](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads) for x86.
+If you are having issues with missing dlls, install the [Microsoft Visual C++ 2015-2019 Redistributable](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads) for x86.
 Simply download the file and run it through Wine.

     wine VC_redist.x86.exe